-5.2.3.1 Timebase Generator
+5.2.3.1 Synthesizer

 The frequency synthesizer in the timebase generator provides the reference frequency for the Data Synchronizer and the DCIIA.
-The μ Controller programs the Timebase Generator with the appropriate frequency for each zone on the disk by writing data over the DCIIA to R/W ASIC serial interface.
+The μ Controller programs the Timebase Generator with the appropriate frequency for each zone on the disk by writing data DCIIA to R/W ASIC serial interface.